 Ironically, just days before the City Council decision, Wal-Mart announced it was going to build up to 12 new stores in San Diego over the next five years.
 Just as the world’s largest and most anti-union retailer gears up to build a dozen new stores in San Diego, the San Diego public and its decision-makers are now handcuffed from asking Wal-Mart the tough but necessary questions about their Supercenters’ impacts on local jobs and the community.

 width=”147″ />The San Diego and Imperial Counties Labor Council organized its third annual Martin Luther King Day service project

 on Monday, attracting nearly 200 union members and other community volunteers to the Rolando Park neighborhood of San Diego to pick up litter and clear weeds.

 The Labor Council volunteers removed thousands of pounds of trash – including a mattress, a couch and other debris – from the neighborhood’s major thoroughfares.

-included a project labor agreement, used union construction workers, or included prevailing wage requirements.
+If passed by voters, Proposition G would ban the City of Chula Vista from funding or contracting on any public works or construction project that included a project labor agreement, used union construction workers, or included prevailing wage requirements.

 To California’s Labor movement, the fight over Proposition G is about more than the impacts on one city.
 For the first time that anyone can recall, a city’s voters are being asked whether they should ban a group of workers who live, pay taxes and are part of that city’s community from working on public works projects just because they joined a union.
 It’s wrong and it’s dangerous for our workers.